Fan Had Part of Finger Bitten Off During Wild Brawl at Bruins-Coyotes Game

 It was unclear what caused the commotion in the crowd, according to police.

-The Coyotes, who went on to beat the Bruins 4-3, are in the first season of a three-year deal partnership with Arizona State to play their home games in Tempe at the brand-new Mullet Arena, which has a capacity of 5,025.
-After Arizona's lease at Gila Arena expired at the end of last season, the city of Glendale ended its relationship with the NHL club.
+The Coyotes, who went on to beat the Bruins 4-3, are in the first season of a three-year deal with Arizona State to play their home games at the brand-new Mullett Arena, which has a capacity of 5,025.
+The Coyotes' move to Tempe came after the city of Glendale ended a 19-year partnership with the NHL club.